tdiprima/VisionGuard/README.md

 ## Tools

-`parse_response_log.py`
+### Additional Utilities

-A Python script to help interpret and analyze results from the Ollama vision model.
-This tool is optional but can aid in debugging and understanding model outputs.
+`parse_response_log.py`: A Python script to analyze results from the Ollama vision model.
+This optional tool assists in debugging and understanding model outputs.

 ## Contributing

 Contributions are welcome!
-Fork the repo, create a branch, make your changes, and open a pull request.
+Fork the repository, create a branch, make your changes, and submit a pull request.

 ## License